reidrac/spacebeans/README.md

 Requirements:

  - JDK 8 (or later)
- - git (it is required to set the version; GitHub's source archives won't compile)
+ - git (the git repo is required to set the version; GitHub's source archives won't compile)

 Run the server with `./mill server.run` and the tests with `./mill server.test`.